phitazero/larpa/readme.md

 #### ArgumentParser().getOption(\*flags, default=None) -> str
 Returns the option after the first encountered flag from the provided list.
 If none is encountered returns the default.

+#### ArgumentParser().assertNoIncompatible(\*flagGroups)
+Exits with an error if at least two flags from different groups are set.
+A string can be a flag group, in that case it will be treated as a group containing just that string.